 Neil is a multiple finisher of the UTMB, the endurance trail race along the Tour du Mont Blanc trail where incredibly world class trail runners finish in around 20 hours!
 Yes you heard me right – hours instead of days.
 Neil knows the course intimately and knows EXACTLY how to get your body ready for this incredible hut to hut hiking trail through three countries.

 Getting fit for the Tour du Mont Blanc

 It’s important to train your body for the incredibly steep ups and downs over the 170km Tour du Mont Blanc trail.
 Remember this classic hut to hut hiking trail through the Alps is collectively higher than Everest, so training, whatever your age, is definitely required.

 Below are our recommended steps to get your body in shape for this awesome, inspiring trek.

 1. Practice hikes

 It’s important to be putting in the hours on your local trails in readiness for the Tour du Mont Blanc.
 Don’t leave it too late.
 Start getting in long practice hikes as early as you can to train your body to go for longer distances.
-It’s important to be going up and down so if you live in a flat area, you’re going to need to escape every so often on a weekend or days off to target some hills!
+It’s important to be going up and down so if you live in a flat area – you’re going to need to escape every so often on a weekend or days off to target some hills!

 Start easy!
 Don’t set off on a 12 mile trek if all your normal walk is a 5 mile amble along your local river.
 Build it up slowly and start to incorporate some hills.